 Having successfully completed this course, students will be able to:

 In addition, we will work in the R programming language throughout the course, but no prior programming experience is required.
-We will spend the first two weeks going through exercises to get up to speed in R.
+We will spend the first three weeks going through exercises to get up to speed in R.

 Students are encouraged to complete this self assessment prior to registering for the course to self-assess familiarity with these concepts.